-Analogous to file/1, but takes a list of forms (in the Erlang abstract format representation) as first argument.
+Analogous to file/1, but takes a list of forms (in either Erlang abstract or Core Erlang format representation) as first argument.
 Option binary is implicit, that is, no object code file is produced.
 For options that normally produce a listing file, such as 'E', the internal format for that compiler pass (an Erlang term, usually not a binary) is returned instead of a binary.

 '''

 format_error(ErrorDescriptor) -> chars()

 Types:

+'''

+'''

 ErrorDescriptor = errordesc()

 '''